ualbertalib/archiveThing/README.md

+# Depreciated Oct 1, 2025

+* This was vibe-coded for giggles
+* Google Forms got us 75% of the way there...
+* You could delete this with very little impact!
+* You ought to delete this repo!

-# Archive Thing - the simplest form, to request the creation of a new server
+## Archive Thing - the simplest form, to request the creation of a new server

 * This form is designed as a first interface, allowing users to request a new server.